AdobeDocs/workfront.zh-Hans/help/quicksilver/maestro/fields/create-fields.md

 <!---
 title: Create fields
-description: In Adobe Maestro, you can create custom fields for each kind of operational record type or taxonomy.
-You can then associate the field with Maestro records.
+description: In Adobe Workfront Planning, you can create custom fields for each kind of operational record type or taxonomy.
+You can then associate the field with records.
 hidefromtoc: yes
 hide: yes
 author: Alina